-Many neurodivergent people self-identify overusing punctuation.63 The book overuses ellipses for inclusion of this writing style.
+Many neurodivergent people self-identify overusing punctuation.65 The book overuses ellipses for inclusion of this writing style.

 People with these conditions can have any background.
-For this reason, the beam of light is placed as a humanistic "beam of inclusion."
 The answer for "what is the beam of light," is left up to the interpretation of the reader to keep the story inclusive of all backgrounds.
 Whatever every individual believes gives them the ability to create, to live, to breathe, that is the answer to "what is the beam of light?"

 "Where science ends, imagination begins."
-Einstein, who is believed to have been autistic, 6465 said, "imagination is more important than knowledge," and it "embraces the entire world."66 Hypotheses are a part of science that allows itself to tap into imagination, as was the intent of Einstein's quote,67 to find what more can be shown to be observable and not merely imagined.
-For the purposes of this sentence, science, in relation to any specific subset of thoughts, is presumed to "end" at the rejected hypothesis.
+Einstein, who was believed to be autistic, 6667 said, "imagination is more important than knowledge," and it "embraces the entire world."
+Hypotheses are a part of science that allows itself to tap into imagination, as was the intent of Einstein's quote, 69 to find what more can be shown to be observable and not merely imagined.
+So for the purposes of this sentence, science, in relation to any specific subset of thoughts, is presumed to "end" at the rejected hypothesis.